ned14/outcome/doc/md/03-tutorialB.md

 <hr><br>

-\section error_codes_insufficient std::error_code CAN replace your custom error types
+\section expected_payload Sending payload with your custom error type

-The final reason that people say they need to use custom error types with Expected is because they need the custom error type to carry custom *payload* such as data directly relating to the error which occurred, and because `std::error_code` can only carry a situation-unspecific integer code and category, that it is therefore unsuited for their particular use case.
-Let's have a look at a typical custom error type carrying payload:
+One of the most common error types people write with `expected<T, E>` is `expected<T, std::string>` so they can return some arbitrary string explaining the error.
+This is the simplest example of sending runtime *payload* with the returned error explaining the error.
+Let's have a look at a typical naive custom error type carrying payload:

 \snippet expected_payload1.cpp expected_payload1